pikulet/intellex/README.txt

 DOCUMENT METADATA - DATE POSTED
 When processing the date posted, we interpreted that data as being a metadata of the document.
 That is, the date posted has no actual content that the user will look up.
 Users are only likely to search for the hearing or incident dates.
-We used the date posted, then, as an indicator of how recent the case was.
+We used the date posted then, as an indicator of how recent the case was.
+More specifically, we recorded the seconds from indexing time as a proxy.
 Nevertheless, the date posted is unlikely to be an important distinguishing factor.
 After some experiments, we omitted this result from the document ranking, though we still kept the data.

 ## Storing biword and triword information